 Our advice is based on more than 28 years of legal experience and we can help you with every aspect of your child’s claim, including providing access to medical assistance and physiotherapy.

-Making a claim for compensation on behalf of your child isn’t much different from making a claim for an injury you have suffered yourself.
+Making a claim on behalf of your child isn’t much different from a claim for an injury you have suffered yourself.
 You will be required to act on your child’s behalf if they are under the age of 18 and the settlement monies that are awarded will be invested by the court funds office until your child has their 18th Birthday.
 This is to protect the child’s best interests.

-COMPETITIVE CYCLING ACCIDENTS
+COMPETITIVE CYCLING INJURIES

 We understand that sustaining an injury through no fault of your own could undo a lot of hard work and training.
 In the most severe cases, this can mean a devastating end to a career and unfortunately, sometimes even have implications in everyday life.